Jean Segura Player Props: Marlins vs. Guardians

 Jean Segura At The Plate

-- He has scored a run in five of 17 games so far this season.
+- He has scored in six games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.